Pvt Ltd to OPC Conversion Under Section 18 in 15 to 30 Working Days Starting at Just ₹5,999

 Step 7: File Form INC-6 with RoC

 File Form INC-6 (Application for Conversion) with the Registrar of Companies.
-Attach altered MOA/AOA, special resolution, CA/CS certificate verifying Rule 7(4) eligibility, NOC from creditors (if applicable), and financial statements for 3 years.
-A practicing CA or CS must certify Form INC-6.
-Government fee ranges from ₹2,000 to ₹5,000 based on authorized capital.
+Attach altered MOA/AOA, special resolution, Expert certificate verifying eligibility, NOC from creditors (if applicable), and financial statements.
+A qualified professional must certify Form INC-6.
+Government fee ranges from ₹200 to ₹600 based on authorized capital per the Companies (Registration Offices and Fees) Rules, 2014.

 Step 8: Obtain New Certificate of Incorporation